ImageMagick/Usage-Markdown/layers/index.md

 The advantage of this method is that you can deal with a whole list of images as a whole, rather than having to accumulate one image at a time, and repeating the same block of operations over and over.

-First lets again look at the simplier 'contant shadow' problem.
+First let's again look at the simpler 'contant shadow' problem.

 ~~~
 convert \